top of page

 The preparations begin with the same questions:

 Being a mathematician helps me be a better actor.
-I can break things down into their simplest bits and put them back together again in a way that tells others something new about the world.
 Here's a little bit more about my technical background in STEM:

 In addition to studying theatre, dance, Arabic, and anthropology in college, I loved taking my math and physics courses.
 During two summers, I was lucky enough to study at Research Experiences for Undergraduates funded by the National Science Foundation.
 One of my projects was at Rensselaer Polytechnic Institute, retrofitting a monochromator with modern mass-produced technology and optics lab equipment.
 The next summer, I studied combinatorics at the University of Minnesota, with a dimer interpretation of cluster algebras, which you can read about here.